chainHero/heroes-service/README.md

 ### e.
 Install & instanciate a chaincode

 We are very close to use the blockchain system.
-But for now we haven't set up a chaincode (smart contract) that will handle queries from our application.
+But for now we haven't set up any chaincode (smart contract) that will handle queries from our application.
 First, let's create a new directory named `chaincode` and add a new file named `main.go`:

 ```
 cd $GOPATH/src/github.com/chainhero/heroes-service && \